 David is a spiritual father to me –with the same DNA, the same hunger and love for our Lord.
 David’s house of prayer is a home away from home for many of us from across Australia and this loving community covers this ministry with prayer.
 Amazingly, David and Archie Edmonds knew each other as young people in Bangalore, India.

 An unexpected grace grew from my support for David’s Australian tour in ?2014.
 David is the coordinator for Prayer Warriors International – operating from the UK.
 He has had a key and sustained role in prophetic intercession for Australia and New Zealand, particularly in reconciliation with our Indigenous elders.
 David constantly stands with us when he accurately discerns the need.
 I am in a debt of thanks to him and our Father. prayerwarriors.org.uk/

 Jenny Hagger, Australian House of Prayer for All Nations

 Our Lord called Jenny to help build Houses of Prayer for All Nations across Australia and beyond, so she is a direct pioneer of our call to see HOPE: Houses of Prayer Everywhere.
 It is not easy being a women in ministry and we honour the husbands who stand with us.
 Jenny blessed me as a women at the time God called me to lead prayer for Australia by mapping the territory in a conversation and hosting for three years an Apostolic Table for women across Australia who became points of hope and trust for our subsequent calls to the nation. https://ahopfan.org.au/

-Although we have known each other since about 2008, I am more and more grateful for Jamie’s apostolic leadership in the region of Australia & the South Pacific through Australia Watch, Transform World and Homecoming.
+Although we have known each other since about 2008, I am more and more grateful for Jamie’s apostolic leadership in the region of Australia & the South Pacific through Australia Watch, Transform World and Australian Family Journey.
 Jamie’s gracious discretion, warmth and wisdom is enabling a relational framework in which we can move as family and ecclesia.